 To improve our environment we have recently added these fantastic mosaic animals to our outside walls to promote all who visit to consider how the environment is there for all to enjoy in harmony.

 Marlfields Primary School is a ‘FAIRTADE’ school and this year we joined in with the ‘Rice Challenge’.
 We sold 1kg bags of rice with fantastic spices donated from City Spice in Congleton for £3 per bag.
 All donations collected have been donated to ensure that a child in Malawi will be able to attend school for a whole year.
 Our events for Fair-trade week continue to be unusual and unique.
-In 2013 we won the Fairtrade Organisation DEMIDECKA AWARD.
+We have won the Fairtrade Organisation DEMIDECKA AWARD.

 This was the e-mail we received from Kate and the judges comments: